rmngp/apidocs/source/includes/_keywords.md

 }
 ```

-Keywords contain all the keyword that has'nt a special type.
+Keywords contain all the keyword that has no special type.

 ### Definition